abhinav-nath/all-about-aws/notes/ec2-storage-options.md

 ### EBS Multi-Attach

 - Only supported by Provisioned IOPS SSD family (io1 and io2)
-- Attach the same EBS volume to multiple EC2 instances in the same AZ
+- Attach the same EBS volume to multiple EC2 instances in the **same AZ** 📌
 - Each instance has full read & write permissions to the volume
 - Use cases:
   - Achieve **higher application availability** in clustered Linux applications (like Teradata)